 • Miziwe Biik also offers individual and group sessions for all its job-ready clients on resume and cover letters, and Internet job search.
 Speak to our employment staff to discover what program is best for you.

 Aboriginal Business Resource Centre (ABRC):

 Located on the second floor of 167 Gerrard St. East, Miziwe Biik has expanded its services to meet the needs of entrepreneurs.
-Onsite services include access to computers, printer, and fax.
-Also available, business related printed material avaiable on site.
+On-site services include access to computers, printer, and fax.
+Also available, business related printed material available on site.

 There are currently no ABRC programs / workshops being delivered.
 Return to this site for updates or visit Miziwe Biik Development Corporation at www.mbdc.ca

 Past placements include Indian And Northern Affairs Canada, Public Works and Government Services, Customs Canada and Revenue Agency (form.
 Revenue Canada).

 • Inquire with your employment counsellor on any upcoming opportunities with the Federal government